MoeinTavakoli/MySQL_Express_MetricHub/README.md

 #### 5. database_query_exec_one_record_duration_ms
    - **Help**: Duration of the database query execution for one record in milliseconds.
    - **Metric Type**: Gauge

+More information about metrics and usage can be accessed at [here](./metrics.md)